budlabs/bwp/README.md

 rename WALLPAPER to NEWNAME

 `--help`|`-h`
-Show help and exit. whatever newline. this is also a new line.
+Show help and exit.

 `--version`|`-v`
 Show version and exit.

+---

+if [pngquant](https://pngquant.org/) is installed it will be used to convert blurred images to png8 to save space.

+if [parallel](https://www.gnu.org/software/parallel/) is installed it will be used when adding multiple files  (when the last argument to `bwp` is a path to a directory).
+It should be faster then `xargs`,  (*which is used if `parallel is not installed*), but utilize more of the CPU.

 ## license